 Craft your calling of walking alongside and serving survivors of trauma.

-Students who graduate with a Certificate in Neuroscience and Trauma will be equipped with the knowledge and skills necessary to work with survivors of acute stress and trauma.
+Students who graduate with a Certificate in Neuroscience and Trauma will be equipped with the knowledge and skills necessary to work with survivors of chronic stress and trauma.

 Trauma-responsive education and training is a major deficit and need right now in the fields of education, social work, ministry, law enforcement, foster care, etc.